ahmedbakr11/MiniWAF/README.md

 # 🛡️ Mini WAF — Portfolio Project

 A lightweight **Web Application Firewall (WAF)** built with **FastAPI**.
-It sits as a **reverse proxy** in front of a vulnerable demo app, inspecting all requests for malicious patterns such as **XSS, SQL Injection, Path Traversal, and Command Injection**.
+It sits as a **reverse proxy** in front of a vulnerable demo app, Signature based inspecting to all requests for malicious patterns such as **XSS, SQL Injection, Path Traversal, and Command Injection**.

 ---